openharmony/third_party_node/doc/api/buffer.md

 * Returns: {integer} `offset` plus the number of bytes written.

 Writes `value` to `buf` at the specified `offset` as big-endian.

+This function is also available under the `writeBigUint64BE` alias.

 ```js
 const buf = Buffer.allocUnsafe(8);